 A migraine is not something you ‘work through’.
 Migraines are often debilitating and chronic, and because their effects are felt for days, they can impose strict limitations on a person’s aspirations and dreams.
 More than just inconvenient, migraines are life-changing in a bad way.

 That being said, there are medications to help treat migraine pain, but these medications are prophylactic rather than curative.
-Taking your meds can help prevent a migraine from getting worse, and in some cases, you can even find medication to help reduce the pain you’re in, but there is no drug that just stops a migraine in its tracks or cures its chronic nature.
+Taking your meds can help prevent a migraine from getting worse.
+In some cases, you can even find medication to help reduce the pain you’re in, but there is no drug that just stops a migraine in its tracks or cures its chronic nature.
+Migraines are a serious neurological condition that needs to be managed.

-Myth 4: Over-the-Counter Drugs Are Enough to Treat Migraines
+Myth 4: Over-the-Counter Drugs Are Enough to Treat Migraine Headaches

 Before migraine management is reduced to medication only, it’s important to note that migraine medication doesn’t always work, and worse yet, the more of it you take, the more likely you are to experience more pain.
 One of the most irritating aspects of a migraine is that, statistically, taking medication to quell the pain is more likely to cause the pain to worsen and become more frequent.